In a new statement Cardinal George says organizers of Chicago's gay pride parade ‘invited’ analogies

 "When the pastor's request for reconsideration of the plans was ignored, the organizers invited an obvious comparison to other groups who have historically attempted to stifle the religious freedom of the Catholic Church," George said in a statement posted Tuesday on the Archdiocese website.

-"The Cardinal is obviously avoiding the calls for his resignation and apology," stated Anthony Martinez, executive director of The Civil Rights Agenda (TCRA).
+"The Cardinal is obviously avoiding The Calls for his resignation and apology," stated Anthony Martinez, executive director of The Civil Rights Agenda (TCRA).
 "His statement not only lays the blame for his comments squarely on the parade organizers by saying they ‘invited' his comments, but he does not take responsibility for his brazen and hurtful words."

 Cardinal George, the head of the Catholic Conference of Illinois and the Archbishop of Chicago, further stoked the controversy by again asserting his KKK analogy.